smattymatty/mathew-storm-site/writing_content/short-stories/Red Shoes.md

 Karen pulled back gently.
 "Tyler, are you okay?"

 "Delete it."
 His voice cracked.
 "No, wait.
 Don't.
-If you delete-" He grabbed his head.
+If you delete- Even when it's gone, you're not whole anymore."
+He grabbed his head.
 "Why can't I remember-"

 His eyes went empty.
 Like someone cut his power mid-sentence.